ying-li-python/fasta-fix/README.md

 ## Setting up
 Add a FASTA file in the fasta-fix folder for you to fix.
 In this case, the file is [FlyBase_YGMHKX.fasta](https://github.com/ying-li-python/fasta-fix/blob/master/FlyBase_YGMHKX.fasta).

 Using a text or code editor, open fasta_fix.py.
+I highly recommend [Visual Studio](https://code.visualstudio.com/).

 Replace the FASTA file path to your own.